microsoft/adfsLogTools/README.md

 will be aggregated
 * __Server__ - A comma-separated list of server names to pull logs from.
 On ADFS 2016 and up, you can use "\*" to query all The default will query LocalHost
+* __FilePath__ - A file path to an EVTX log file that you want to read from, instead of querying your servers

 ## Get-AdfsEvents Output